 Patches, gum, lozenges, pills.
 Every nicotine substitute targets the 12% physical.
 None of them reach the 88% that actually runs the habit.

-That's why willpower fails.
+That's why willpower keeps failing.
 It's not because you're weak.
-It's because you've been trying to solve a 88% problem with a 12% solution.
+It's because you've been trying to solve an 88% problem with a 12% solution.

 Conscious